sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

+TO DELETE
+- move intro info in FP components slide

 Why?
 - packing a lot of action into fewer lines of code
   - simplicity => we are dealing only with the local scope